 If you have suffered a workplace injury in Massachusetts, you may be entitled to workers’ compensation payments.
 However, if your employer engaged in negligent or reckless practices that caused your accident, you may also be entitled to compensation in a personal injury lawsuit.
 Employers owe their employees a reasonable duty of care.
 When they breach that duty, they may be liable for injuries caused by their negligence.

 If you have suffered an injury at your workplace, you have a right to fight for all the compensation to which you may be entitled.
 You may be wondering which injuries are covered by workers’ compensation claims.
 Just because an injury occurred while you were at work does not mean that you can receive workers’ compensation payments from your employer’s insurance.
 Keep in mind that workers’ compensation payments will also cover some qualifying illnesses as well as workplace injuries.
-If you are wondering if you qualify for benefits, we can help.
+If you are wondering if you qualify for benefits, our Boston excavation, digging and trench accidents lawyer and Massachusetts workers’ comp lawyer can help.
 Contact our law firm as soon as possible to schedule your initial consultation.